-Climate Trends and Variations Bulletin - Spring 2012
+Climate Trends and Variations Bulletin - Spring 2013

 This bulletin summarizes recent climate data and presents it in a historical context.
 It first examines the national temperature, and then highlights interesting regional temperature information.
 Precipitation is examined in the same manner.

-Temperature Departures from Normal - Spring (Mar, Apr, May) 2012
+Temperature Departures from the 1961-1990 Average - Spring 2013 (Mar, Apr, May)

-Spring National Temperature Departures and Long-term Trend, 1948 - 2012
+Spring National Temperature Departures and Long-term Trend, 1948 - 2013

-Precipitation Departures from Normal - Spring (Mar, Apr, May) 2012
+Precipitation Departures from 1961-1990 Average - Spring 2013 (Mar, Apr, May)

 It should be noted that "normal" precipitation in northern Canada is generally much less than it is in southern Canada, and hence a percent departure in the north represents a smaller change in the actual amount of precipitation than the same percentage in the south.
-The national precipitation rankings are therefore strongly influenced by the northern departures and do not represent rankings for the volume of water falling on the country.
+The national precipitation rankings are therefore strongly influenced by the northern departures and do not necessarily represent rankings for the volume of water falling on the country.

-Spring National Precipitation Departures with Weighted Running Mean, 1948 - 2012
+Spring National Precipitation Departures with Weighted Running Mean, 1948 - 2013

 - Date Modified: